RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

 # 1.0.0
 ## Updates
++ New option `shuffle_pokedex`
+  + Vanilla: The Pokédex is obtained by delivering the parcel to Professor Oak
+  + Shuffle: The Pokédex is shuffled into the item pool
+  + Start With: You start with the Pokédex
 + New option `shuffle_ledge_jump`
   + Shuffles the ability to jump down ledges into the item pool.
 If not shuffled then you will start with it
 + New option `post_goal_locations`